 Evermore Dog Food receives the Advisor’s top rating of 5 stars.

-Evermore Chicken Recipe was selected to represent both products in the line for this review.
+Evermore Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Evermore Chicken Recipe

 Ingredients: Chicken, chicken hearts, eggs, organic sweet potatoes, organic carrots, chicken livers, organic kale, organic apples, organic dandelion greens, organic blueberries, organic parsley, organic oats, organic barley, fish oil, organic pumpkin seeds, organic alfalfa, safflower oil, eggshell powder, organic dried kelp, zinc gluconate, copper amino acid chelate

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is chicken heart.
 Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.